PFund-Software-Ltd/pfeed/README.md

 [FirstRate Data]: https://firstratedata.com

 ## Problem
-Starting algo-trading requires reliable, clean data.
+Starting algo-trading requires reliable and clean data.
 However, the time-consuming and mundane tasks of data cleaning and storage often discourage traders from embarking on their algo-trading journey.

 ## Solution
 By leveraging modern data engineering tools, `pfeed` handles the tedious data work and **outputs backtesting-ready data**, allowing traders to focus on strategy development.